us4useu/arrus/docs/content/examples.matlab.rst

 To enable the Color Doppler mode, one has to:

-* create the TX/RX Sequence that will **collect the echoes the same way a number of times**,
+* create the TX/RX Sequence that will **collect the echoes the same way a given number of times**,
 * create the Reconstruction that will enable and define the Doppler processing.

 Below is an example of a sequence that will acquire the data for both: B-mode and Color Doppler.
-In both modes the sequence utilizes plane waves ('txFocus' set to inf) emitted from the whole probe, and the echoes are recorded with all the probe elements as well (TX/RX aperture centered at the probe center x=0, aperture size equal to number of probe elements).
+In both modes the sequence utilizes plane waves ('txFocus' set to inf) emitted from the whole aperture of the probe, and the echoes are recorded with all the probe elements as well (TX/RX aperture centered at the probe center x=0, aperture size equal to number of probe elements).

 * In case of B-mode the plane waves will be emitted at 7 different angles for compounding purposes: (-15:5:15)*pi/180.